nabaajafar/ERPNext_Notifications/README.md

 # ERPNext_Notifications

-send an email notification if the task create without any timesheet
+send an email notification if the task created without any timesheet